AlvaroM99/Excel---Gantt-Chart-for-Project-Management/README.md

 ```
 ![Doc4 8](https://github.com/AlvaroM99/Excel---Gantt-Chart-for-Project-Management/assets/129555669/52065492-395f-4e30-a27e-a0966e3d980d)

 <p align="justify"> Let's also update the formula in the other rows of that column and, this time, the "plan_start" has to be calculated backwards based on the "plan_end".
 First, we check if "ind.end" is non-empty and, if that's the case, we use the WORKDAY function, put in the "plan_end" calculation as the start date of the WORKDAY function and then add the negative number of "workdays" (-1, the idea is again going day by day but backwards); so we multiply the workdays by -1.
 Since the "end_date" is already one of these 10 "workdays" we have to add one again to make it only go back 9 workdays, otherwise, if "ind.end" is empty we just return an empty text string (*).
-We now have successfully reproduced the exact same time span that we had before so, again, let's take that sub calculation and create a new name reference that we call "plan_start_calculation".
+We now have successfully reproduced the exact same time span that we had before so, again, let's take that sub calculation and create a new name reference that we call "plan_start_calculation" (**).
 Update the other rows in the "Plan start" column and test if it recreates these time spans by providing only independent end dates. </p>

 ```
 (*) = IF(ind.start<>""; plan_end_calculation;
-                        IF(ind.end<>""; WORKDAY(plan_end; (-1)*workdays+1) ""))
+                        IF(ind.end<>""; WORKDAY(plan_end; (-1)*workdays+1); ""))

+(**) plan_start_calculation = WORKDAY(plan_end; (-1)*workdays+1)
 ```
 ![Doc4 9](https://github.com/AlvaroM99/Excel---Gantt-Chart-for-Project-Management/assets/129555669/b48d64f8-8dd4-4e78-b135-a947f0e02809)